 The Waldorf Teacher Certificate program requires 27 credits.
 You’ll take the following courses at Mount Mary:

-• EDU 633: Inner Life of the Waldorf Teacher/Classroom Management (2 credits)
+• EDU 633: The Inner Life of the Waldorf Teacher (2 credits)

-• EDU 641: Development of the Child II: Phases of Childhood (2 credits)
+• EDU 641: Child Development and Child Study (2 credits)

-In addition you will choose to take 3 courses from the following pairs of 2-credit courses:
+In addition to the courses above, you will choose to take 3 courses from the following pairs of 2-credit courses:

 Waldorf & Master’s Degree Program Curriculum Requirements